Blackwater, County Wexford: Transport

-Amenities

-The village has three pubs, Corrigan's, the Blackwater Lodge (which is also a hotel), and Whelan's.
-It also has a video arcade, a number of supermarkets, a large second-hand furniture store, and a clothes alterations shop.
+Demographics

 In the 10 years between the 2006 and 2016 census, the population of the village increased from 173 to 339 people.
 By 2022, it had a population of 485.

+Community

 Blackwater has competed in "category B" (places with populations of between 201 and 1000 people) in the national Tidy Towns competition.

-Blackwater is close to Ballyconnigar beach, a site with one of the highest levels of erosion in the area, due to tidal forces.
-The stretch of beach from Ballyconnigar to Ballynaclash is used for bathing, walking and fishing.
-Species of fish encountered around this area include bullhuss, smoothhound, tope, bass, ray, codling, eels, and flounder.
+Blackwater is close to Ballyconnigar beach, and the stretch of beach from Ballyconnigar to Ballynaclash is used for bathing, walking and fishing.
+Species of fish recorded in the area include bullhuss, smoothhound, tope, bass, ray, codling, eels, and flounder.
 Other nearby beaches include Curracloe strand and Ballinesker beach, where the opening scene of the film "Saving Private Ryan" was filmed.

 Sports

 The local GAA team is St. Brigid's Blackwater, established in 1885.
 The hurling team play in the Wexford Intermediate Hurling Championship.
 The Gaelic football team won the 2009 Wexford Junior Championship.

 Blackwater has a par 3 golf course which is located outside of the village between Blackwater and Kilmuckridge.
 The golf course itself was opened in July 1993 although Blackwater Golf Society had its first outing in 1991.
 Blackwater Golf Course also has a FootGolf course.

+There are a number of walking trails in the Coillte-managed forest to the east of Blackwater village.